jbuenaseda/streeteasy_time_series/README.md

 ## Introduction:

 Tons of people move to NYC everyday - and with a city so diverse with a lot of different neighborhoods and different standards of living, people tend to try out as much as they can while living in the city.
-The changes of one's environment is as fast paced as the city itself.
+The changes to one's life situation may be as fast paced as the city itself.
 You can go from having 8 roommates in a 5 bedroom apartment, get tired of them and move to a studio, meet a partner and then move to a 1 bedroom or get a new remote job that made you move to a 2 bedroom for a home office all within a short amount of time.
 This also applies to anyone out of the city planning to save money to finally chase their dreams in NYC while properly budgeting.
-So this project aims to help you plan your NYC life, which finding an apartment within your budget and preffered neighborhood is such an important factor.
+So this project aims to help you plan your NYC life, which finding an apartment within your budget and preferred neighborhood is such an important factor.
+This project also only specifically covers the three aforementioned neighborhoods, but could easily be extended to provide a comprehensive view of rent prices for all of the city.

 ## Data: